aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 Fabric network.
 The instructions below will auto-generate a connection profile.

 Make sure you still have the ENV variables set, which were populated when you built the Fabric network.
-Check the export statements at the top of this file:
+Check the export statements at the top of the file below:

 ```
 cd ~/non-profit-blockchain/ngo-fabric
-cat fabric-exports.sh
+more fabric-exports.sh
 ```

 If the export variables haven't been populated, or they are incorrect (perhaps pointing to a different